-As a result of the admissibility procedure, the application may either be dismissed on the merits, or asylum or subsidiary protection status may be granted.
+As a result of the admissibility procedure, the application may either be admitted to the regular procedure. dismissed on the merits, or asylum or subsidiary protection status may be granted.
 The granting of a status or the dismissal of the application in the admissibility procedure replaces the admissibility decision.
 An admissible application shall nevertheless be rejected if facts justifying such a rejection decision become known after the application was admitted.
 In practice, this provision is applied in Dublin cases without the precondition that the facts justifying admissibility were not known before.

 The information provided by the Ministry of Interior did not include the number of inadmissibility decisions issued in 2019.
 However, the admissibility procedure lasted for approximatively five days in 2018.
 This did not significantly change in 2019.
 It should be noted that, especially in the context of family proceedings, the admission often already takes place on the day of the application, which importantly reduces the calculation of the average duration.
-It should be further noted that, during the admission procedure,
+It should be further noted that, during the admission procedure, asylum seekers are given basic care in federal care facilities.
+In 2020, asylum seekers were accommodated in federal facilities and received federal basic care for around 26 days on average.
+In 2021, the average time of a person (separate data for asylum seekers not available) accommodated in federal basic care is 80 days, compared to 1,033 days in province basic care.
+As of September 2023, the average time of a person's accommodation in federal basic care is 123 days (2022: 153 days), compared to 622 days in province basic care (2022: 528 days).
+256